sahil-athia/scheduler/README.md

 # Interview Scheduler

-The Interview Scheduler is a dynamic single page application that utilizes React components for speed and clean design
+The Interview Scheduler is a dynamic single page application that utilizes React components for speed and clean design.

 The application allows for the management of interview appointments, with users having access to create, edit, and delete interviews.